psychomonkeyinc/ACE-V1/README.md

+I made some changes and want to see what people do with it.
+Good to be back on github.
+Glad my ban was reversed.
+If you are a community mod, stay the fuck out of my way and off my back c:\F\U\POS

+enjoy putting the pieces back together  lol

 # ACE-V1
 Autonomous Consciousness Engine With CSM Conscious Simulation Modules and the worlds Fastest tokenizer.
 Consciously Aware Feature Vector Encoder  Emotional context, Audio\Video in real time